Peak District: Conservation issues

-From the 1990s onwards there has been an intensification in management of the upland moors for driven grouse shooting.
+Starting in the 1990s, there has been an intensification in management of the upland moors for driven grouse shooting.
 This has involved an increase in the use of rotational burning and predator control.
 Both practices can be controversial and have led to calls for greater controls over the activities of moorland owners.
 The Birds of Prey Initiative has worked to link conservation groups with landowners, to improve the prospects for predatory birds in the Peak District.
 This has led to improvement in the numbers of breeding birds of prey, but overall numbers remain low.
 The RSPB withdrew support for the scheme in 2018, citing the continued and illegal persecution of raptors by commercial grouse shooting estates, represented within the Initiative by the Moorland Association and National Gamekeepers' Organisation.

 The grasslands of the White Peak plateau have been improved for intensive farm and food production.
 The result has been that most of this grassland is of little value to nature conservation, often with only one grass species present.
 The best areas that remain are the steep sides of limestone valleys.
 These have international importance, but are fragmented, which makes them vulnerable to loss.
 Biodiversity within Britain's national parks has generally fared no better than that in the wider countryside, with similar rates of decline in species numbers.
 One reason may be that their powers are directed primarily at preventing intrusive development to protect the aesthetic and historic appearance of the park, rather than at land management.

 The upland moors of the south Pennines suffered some of the worst ecological degradation of any extensive habitat in the UK.
 This is due mainly to a history of industrial pollution from neighbouring towns during the industrial revolution, worsened by wild fires and erosion.
 Work to restore this habitat got underway in the 21st century.
 While progress has been made, there is more to do to make it a sustainable, functioning ecosystem.
 The significance of the habitat degradation is compounded by its being a source of atmospheric carbon dioxide that contributes to climate change through global warming.